gblaize/CyberBootCamp/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - _TODO: What is the main advantage of automating configuration with Ansible?_
-One playbook can be used to configure multiple machines, for example; The same playbook that was used in configuring the ELK machine can be used to connfigure multiple machines by just adding the host's IP address to the /etc/ansible/hosts file, instead of manualyy configuring them one by one.
+One playbook can be used to configure multiple machines, for example; The same playbook that was used in configuring the ELK machine can be used to connfigure multiple machines by just adding the host's IP address to the /etc/ansible/hosts file, instead of manually configuring the machines one by one.

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._